 We have replaced wonder with tick-box excellence, and mystery with an impact case study.

-If you collect the many dozens of articles written in the last year or so about the state and future of the arts in education and place them on a pair of positive/negative scales, there’d be very little – if anything – on the positive side.
+If you collect the many dozens of articles written in the last few years about the state and future of the arts in education and place them on a pair of positive/negative scales, there’d be very little – if anything – on the positive side.

 Thinking about this I was reminded of a book I read years ago, which remains one of my favourite books (it’s also on Neil Gaiman’s list of all-time favourites, so I’m in good company).
 The book is called Lud-in-the-Mist, written in 1926 by Hope Mirrlees.
 Mirrlees was a classicist, and much of her work dealt with the contested boundaries of Art and Life.